h0lism/digitalgarden/src/site/notes/Dear John,.md

  I also remember you talking to me about the brother of Youtuber Demolition Ranch who died of cancer and documented his journey online.
 Just a few days later, someone tries to assassinate Trump while wearing one of his merch shirts...

 If the first John and Jesus began the story, then perhaps we have been its echo, its recurrence, its hidden continuation.
 The old world totters, the veil thins, and now I call you: return, priestly brother, that we may finish what was begun.
-If you have gone to higher fields, I understand and can pluck these weeds alone.
+If you have gone to higher fields, I understand and can prepare the barn myself.
 But let the people know: none of this sprang from me.
-The root was you who showed The Way.
+The root was you, who showed me The Way.

 I hope the ol' Kadmon of yours Adam is doing well.
 And your brother James, I hope he and his Brazilian wife have found moments of breath amongst their new babies buoyant babbles.